skuuub/skuuub/README.md

-- 👋 Hi, I’m @skuuub
+- 👋 Hi, I’m bukunmi.
-- 👀 I like Computer Science and programming
+- 👀 I find the field of Cyber Security and Programming interesting.
-- 🌱 I’m currently learning Java and taking a cs course in college.
+- 🌱 I’m currently learning Java, other programming languages, and cybersecurity-related classes in college.
 - 💞️ I’m looking forward to collaborating on future projects
 - 📫 How to reach me @kub#8914 on discord